rezanikfal/Tutorials/React/Redux.md

 - **Slices** are the core of Redux Toolkit.
 A slice manages a specific part of the state and automatically generates **actions** and **reducers**.
 - **reducer function** vs **action creator**:
   - `addSong` is a reducer function
-  - Redux Toolkit also automatically generates an **action creator** with the same name
+  - Redux Toolkit also automatically generates an **action creator** with the same name.
+  - Here is how we export action creators: `export const { addSong, removeSong } = songsSlice.actions;`
   - When you call `addSong('New Song')`, it creates and returns an action object.
   - `dispatch` sends the action object (created by addSong('New Song')) to the Redux store.
 ```javascript